giltrapo/RepData_PeerAssessment1/PA1_template.md

 library("scales")
 ```

-We will use `ggplot2` package to make this plot.
+And we will use `ggplot2` package too.

 ```r